My Letter to a Friend

 All of us are ambassadors of some kind – whether of harm or of healing.
 We can be ambassadors of healing, if we are willing to love even one other life, and through the sorrow, the pain, the grief, the despair that we all have known and still know and go through, realize that through all this, we can still love someone or something in life.
 We can still love, even when we ourselves are on our cross with the nails through our hands and feet, and with the sword piercing our own heart.
 We can still love when we are in our deepest pain.
 In turn, any love we give to another is indeed the savior of both of us – is indeed the greatest lesson we can hope to one day grasp – to love God and others – and in turn, this leading to loving the Oneness of all life which begins within our own individual nature.

 Loving is always a choice and can be chosen even when we’re on our own cross and we ask, “Father, please forgive us, for we don’t know what we’re doing.”
-The act of loving is the act of giving of our self for the benefit of All, beginning from ourselves and expanding to more than ourselves.
+The act of loving is an act of healing and is the act of giving of our self for the benefit of helping others to heal, beginning from ourselves and expanding to more than ourselves.

 We are the voices crying out in the wilderness, “God, please, help me!!!”
 We are the voices crying out, “I don’t understand!”
 We are the voices suffering.
-We are the ones whose tears create streams within our soul so that healing waters may begin to flow forth.
+We are the ones whose tears create streams within our soul so that healing waters, the water of love, may begin to flow forth.

 It is the human condition to know sorrow, pain, loss and despair – a few of many triggers for suicide.
 Yet, when we are nailed upon our own cross, the challenge is at the greatest – to decide to end our life and take ourselves down off the cross, or instead to turn to the one on the cross next to us, reaching over to Him asking to be remembered, or to let someone else know that today, we/they are together with our/their crosses, in the same way that He remembers us to let us know that on our cross, we are with Him and He is with us.
 And He will never leave us or forsake us when we are on the life path we walk.

-Our greatest lesson is Love and in loving, to join with each other and show whomever comes into our lives that love is real and can exist in our life.
+Our greatest lesson is Love and in loving, to join with each other and show whomever comes into our lives that love is real, and love can exist in our life.
 We are meant to both give Love and receive Love.
-We are not alone – we are meant to become one more person who can come to learn to love.
+We are not alone – we are meant to become one more person who can come to learn to love and learn to be loved.
 In turn, because we can choose to love and seek to show love in real ways, then we are united, and then no longer alone in our life.
 When we love, we are not alone.
 In this joining based on loving, we are then in that better place we have always been seeking since the beginning of all times.

 It may seem disconnected to the response, but I’ll add this…